EPIC-guide/epic-guide.github.io/_tools/ic_people_website.md

 number_sections: TRUE
 ---

-EPFL IC provides personal research page hosting at a URL like `ic-people.epfl.ch/~gaspar` domain.
+EPFL IC provides personal research page hosting at a URL of the form `ic-people.epfl.ch/~gaspar`.

-- Protocol: sftp
-- Host: ic-people-files.epfl.ch
-- Username: Gaspar Username
-- Password: Gaspar Password
-- Index folder: public_html

 Details about setup, templates, and usage policies can be found in the official [IC-People GitHub repository](https://github.com/EPFL-IC/ic-people-website).
+Quick setup if you are connected to EPFL VPN:

+- Protocol: SFTP
+- Host: `ic-people-files.epfl.ch`
+- Username and password: same as GASPAR
+- Index folder: `public_html`